proj-shit/gphoto-shit/README.md

-# Google Photos Should Handle It Themselves
+# Google Photos Should Have Implemented Themselves
-Attempt to make a Chrome/Firefox extension to do what **Google Photos Should Handle It Themselves**
+Attempt to make a Chrome/Firefox extension to do what **Google Photos Should Have Implemented Themselves**
 ## Features
 - Hash Tags (Developing)